postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 1. Select the documentation icon <img alt="Documentation icon" src="https://assets.postman.com/postman-docs/documentation-icon-v8-10.jpg#icon" width="16px"> in the context bar.
 1. Select the edit icon <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg#icon" width="18px"> next to the description.
 1. Author your description using [Markdown](/docs/publishing-your-api/authoring-your-documentation/#authoring-descriptions-in-markdown).
 1. When you're finished, select **Save** to save your documentation.
-If you ever need to make changes, just edit the description again.
+If you ever need to make changes, you can edit the description again.

 Documenting a collection is similar, but the description is on the **Overview** tab of the collection.
 Select the edit icon <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg#icon" width="18px"> next to the description, write a summary, and select **Save**.